Is BuzzFeed Enabling Doctors to Violate Patient Confidentiality?

 When it comes to your relationship with your doctor, the internet has certainly muddied the waters.
 It can be used to research and connect with a physician (much like it’s used here on RealSelf), but it also presents a whole new set of challenges.
 “Physicians should be cognizant of standards of patient privacy and confidentiality that must be maintained in all environments, including online,” explains AMA.

 Given the anonymous nature of Reddit, there’s no real way to know which doctors said what or about which patients.
 But does that make it any less of a violation?
-When you schedule an appointment with your doctor, do you expect your interaction to be held in confidence, or do you feel comfortable with the idea that your private conversation could be revealed online (even if your name is not mentioned)?
-Would you go even further as to hide important information from your physician out of fear of this kind of judgement?
+When you schedule an appointment with your doctor, do you expect your interaction to be held in confidence, or do you feel comfortable with the idea that your private conversation could be revealed online (even if your name isn't mentioned)?
+Would you even go further as to hide important information from your physician out of fear of this kind of judgement?

 In the world of medicine and social media, how do you know who you can trust?